eniac/Beaver/README.md

 6. The digest of the experiment including the snapshot frequency number with parallelism will be printed on the terminal and saved to `results/freq/freq_para_2_<timestamp>.txt`.

-7. Run clear subcommand **AND copy the auto-generated switch commands** to the CloudLab switch console: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -s 2 -o clear`.
+7. Run clear phase **AND copy the auto-generated switch commands** to the CloudLab switch console: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -s 2 -o clear`.

 To obtain the snapshot frequency for larger `|G|`: